Actor Julian Sands missing in Southern California mountains

 Search and rescue crews looked for Sands in the area of the San Gabriel Mountains, about 40 miles northeast of downtown Los Angeles, but had to suspend the ground search on Saturday because of trail conditions and avalanche risks, and have not been able to resume since, Huerta said.

-They are searching for Sands as weather allows with helicopters and drones, and will resume the ground search when it’s safe, authorities said.
+Authorities say that they are searching for Sands as weather allows with helicopters and drones, and they will resume the ground search when it’s safe.

 The latest in a series of storms that have created dangerous mountain conditions swept into Southern California on Friday and lasted through the weekend.
 Two other hikers have recently died in the area.